 Mountains and mangos in southeastern Kyushu

-A consistently warm climate makes Miyazaki Prefecture a perfect year-round getaway.
-Head to the stunning Nichinan coastline for great sun, sea and surfing, plus a few ancient shrines for good measure, or travel inland to the misty mountains of Takachiho to hear legends of the birth of Japan.
+Drive down the Nichinan coastline for great sun, sea and surfing plus a few ancient shrines for good measure, or travel inland to the misty mountains of Takachiho to hear legends of the birth of Japan.
 Rent a car if you can, and don’t forget your appetite.

 Along the coast between Miyazaki and Nichinan are endless scenic vistas.
 Stop at palm-covered Aoshima island to visit Aoshima Jinja, a picturesque shrine that attracts couples looking for marriage blessings.

 Takachiho-kyo is a breathtaking V-shaped gorge lined with sheer cliffs formed by a double volcanic eruption at volatile Mount Aso.
-You can view the chasm and the spectacular Manai waterfall from either above, along the walking trail, or from below in a traditional rowboat.
+You can view the chasm and the spectacular Manai waterfall from either above, along the walking trail, or below in a traditional rowboat.